 Environmentalist Bhavreen Kandhari highlights the importance of protecting urban trees, noting that their role in maintaining clean air is critical.
 “Amidst all the debates about air pollution, there’s an often overlooked contributor to clean air: our trees.
 Every hour, five fully-grown trees are cut down for urban redevelopment, road widening, and infrastructure expansion in one of the world’s most polluted capitals.
 Trees aren’t just greenery; they are natural oxygen towers, irreplaceable in their role.
 Mature trees take decades to develop the vast canopies and complex root systems that allow them to clean the air, cool surroundings, and support biodiversity.
 No sapling can compensate for the destruction of a fully-grown tree,” said Kandhari.

-She further emphasised that while discussions often center on vehicular emissions, construction dust, and stubble burning, the gradual depletion of urban forests is frequently sidelined.
+She further emphasised that while discussions often centre on vehicular emissions, construction dust, and stubble burning, the gradual depletion of urban forests is frequently sidelined.
 “The loss of trees cuts to the heart of the clean air conversation.
 By overlooking this, we ignore one of nature’s most effective solutions for air quality.
-Protecting our mature trees must be prioritized; they’re not merely part of the landscape but vital, living infrastructure essential to a healthier, breathable city.
+Protecting our mature trees must be prioritised; they’re not merely part of the landscape but vital, living infrastructure essential to a healthier, breathable city.